casey/just/README.md

 - `recipe`: `::`-separated module path to invoked recipe
 - `working_directory`: current working directory

-The cache key JSON objects for invoked recipes can be printed to standard error with `just -vv`.
+Cache key objects for invoked recipes can be printed to standard error with `just -vv`.

 The value of `extra` may be supplied with `[cache(extra = EXPRESSION)]`, where `EXPRESSION` is an arbitrary expression evaluated with recipe arguments in